 - highlight the concerns of teachers to all governments, irrespective of which political party is in power.

-Your contributions to the NASUWT Political Fund won’t be used to provide financial assistance or support to any political party.
+Your contributions to the NASUWT Political Fund will not be used to provide financial assistance or support to any political party.
 Whilst some organisations pay money to affiliate to particular political parties, the NASUWT does not affiliate to any political party.
-That means that irrespective of whichever political party is in power, every penny we collect from our members is used to put teachers first.
+Irrespective of which political party is in power, every penny we collect from our members is used to put teachers first.

 The NASUWT Political Fund is regulated by the Certification Officer in accordance with the Trade Union and Labour Relations (Consolidation) Act 1992.